top of page

 This article examines the sharp decline in enrollment in history and social studies teacher preparation programs at Michigan’s colleges and universities since 2010 and explores how these traditional programs are being challenged by the rise of alternative certification pathways.
 Drawing on data from the Michigan Department of Education and a survey conducted by the Michigan Council for History Education, the article highlights the trends affecting the pipeline of future history educators, discusses how institutions have responded to these pressures, and offers insights into what this means for the future of history and social studies education in Michigan.
 Read the article here!

-Congratulations to Matthew Vriesman, 2023 Gilder Lehrman National History Teacher of the Year!
+Congratulations to Sarah Neely, 2026 Gilder Lehrman National History Teacher of the Year!

 Read more here!